AbdullahFaqeir/Al-RafeeqAPI/README.md

 # License
 This project is free to use to anyone but without removing the refrence of the main author.

-make sure to follow me here and on twitter @AbdullahFaqei
+make sure to follow me here and on twitter @AbdullahFaqeir